neas5791/ITC322A1/README.md

     alphabetical ordering of owners? names.
-Use the compareTo() method of String for this. o The equals() method inherited from class Object is OVERRIDDEN (you must complete this) to be consistent with the compareTo() method. o A toString() method (you must complete this) returns a string representation of the object’s state. o Account numbers are generated in such a way that all accounts will have a unique account number. o A double is used for the balance, which can cause unfortunate representational errors, but is sufficient for these exercises.
+Use the compareTo() method of String for this. o The equals() method inherited from class Object is OVERRIDDEN (you must complete this) to be consistent with the compareTo() method. o A toString() method (you must complete this) returns a string representation of the object's state. o Account numbers are generated in such a way that all accounts will have a unique account number. o A double is used for the balance, which can cause unfortunate representational errors, but is sufficient for these exercises.

 Task 2 (10 Marks)